influxdata/helm-charts/charts/influxdb2/README.md

 If persistence is enabled, a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) associated with StatefulSet is provisioned.
 The volume is created using dynamic volume provisioning.
 In case of a disruption (for example, a node drain), Kubernetes ensures that the same volume is reattached to the Pod, preventing any data loss.
 However, when persistence is **not enabled**, InfluxDB data is stored in an empty directory, so if a Pod restarts, data is lost.

 Check out our [Slack channel](https://www.influxdata.com/slack) for support and information.

+## Fixed Auth Credentials

+If you need to use fixed token and/or password you can fill `adminUser.password` and `adminUser.token` on your values file to avoid using random values generation.